-For the purposes of this MWREF, a 5m buffer has been applied to either side of the existing channel/pipeline infrastructure to determine the work area and identify the worst-case scenario impacts.
-A 5m buffer has been chosen opposed to the standard 10m used across the other MWREF's due to the narrow nature of Chapman Road and the limited available space within the road corridor as such the proposed pipeline would be constructed within the existing channel.
-The final development impact areas are likely to be reduced in nature and contained within the proposed works.
+For the purposes of this MWREF, a 10m buffer has been applied to either side of the existing channel/pipeline infrastructure to determine the work area and identify the worst-case scenario impacts.
+The final development impact areas are likely to be reduced in nature.